tropotek/betacrawler/README.md

 ```

 If you want to add your own or customise the buid you can edit the files found in the /ini folder.
-In theory any hardware that supports the Arduino framework can be used.
+In theory any hardware that supports the Arduino framework could be used.

 ### configuration.h